confluentinc/event-streaming-patterns/docs/event-stream/event-streaming-platform.md

 Applications which produce and consume events as described above are referred to as "clients."
 These client applications can be authored in a variety of programming languages, including [Java](/get-started/java), [Go](/get-started/go), [C/C++](/get-started/c), [C# (.NET)](/get-started/dotnet), [Python](/get-started/python), [Node.JS](/get-started/nodejs), [and more](/kafka-languages-and-tools).

 ### Stream Processing
-[Event Processing Applications](../event-processing/event-processing-application.md) can be built atop Kafka using a variety of techniques.
+[Event Processing Applications](../event-processing/event-processing-application.md) can be built atop Kafka using a variety of technologies.

-#### ksqlDB
+#### Apache Flink®

-The streaming database [ksqlDB](https://ksqldb.io) allows you to build [Event Processing Applications](../event-processing/event-processing-application.md) using SQL syntax.
-It ships with an API, command line interface (CLI), and GUI. ksqlDB's elastic architecture decouples its distributed compute layer from its distributed storage layer, which uses and tightly integrates with Kafka.
+[Flink](https://nightlies.apache.org/flink/flink-docs-stable/) is a distributed stream processing framework with built-in support for Kafka topics as source and sink.
+It includes declarative Java and Python APIs as well as [Flink SQL](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/gettingstarted/) that supports a familiar standard SQL syntax.

 #### Kafka Streams
 The Kafka client library [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) allows you to build elastic applications and microservices on the JVM, using languages such as Java and Scala.
 An application can run in a distributed fashion across multiple instances for better scalability and fault-tolerance.